-\begin{example}[Market Competition] As a running example throughout the paper, we consider the following stylized model of market competition.
-A similar model has been repeatedly studied in the LQG literature, such as \cite{vives1984, vives1999}, \cite{bhm2015}, and \cite{lop2018}.

-The agents $i \in [0,1]$ are interpreted as firms in the market for a single good.
-Each firm chooses the production level $x(i) \in \R$ at the expense of the quadratic cost $x(i)^2/2$.
-The gross demand for the good is determined through the aggregate production $y = \int_0^1 x(i) \d i$ and the realization of the state $\theta$.
-By assuming the linear relations among them, let the firm's (homogeneous) payoff function be specified as
+\begin{example}[Market Competition] As a running example, we use a stylized model of market competition, which has been repeatedly studied in the LQG literature; see, e.g., \cite{vives1984,vives1999} and \cite{bm2013}.
+Agents $i \in [0,1]$ are interpreted as firms producing a homogeneous good.
+Each firm chooses a production level $x(i) \in \R$ at the quadratic cost $x(i)^2/2$.
+Market demand depends on aggregate production $y=\int_0^1 x(i)\,\d i$ and on an unknown demand intercept $\theta \in \R$.
+Each firm's profit is